kellentan/kellentan.github.io/_pages/about.md

 In my free time, I enjoy playing strategy board and video games.
 I also enjoy watching television (animated cartoons and airplane documentaries), furthering my cooking skills, trying out new foods, and spending time with good friends.
 Recently I have gotten into card artistry and learning magic tricks.

-Feel free to reach out via email if you have an interesting proposal or for a collaboration.
+Feel free to reach out via email for any potential research collaborations.

 -- For a glimpse of my budding traveling adventures, check out my travelerspoint map below!